Sherman5A/microsoft-notes/azure/management/cost-management.md

 **Credit Alerts**

 Notifies you when Azure credits  are consumed.
-Alerts are geneated at 90% and 100% of credit balance.
+Alerts are generated at 90% and 100% of credit balance.

-**Department Spending Quota Alrts**
+**Department Spending Quota Alerts**

-When spending reaches a fixed threshhold of the quota, it notifies dpeartment owners.
+When spending reaches a fixed threshold of the quota, it notifies department owners.

 **Budgets**